-9.5.1.
-Sample extracts at a volume of 20 mL are stored in a freezer at ≤ -20 °C until analysis.
+- 9.5.1.
+Sample extracts at a volume of 20 mL are stored in a freezer at \leq -20°C until analysis.
 Analysis must be completed within 7 days of extraction.
-After testing is completed, the remaining extract is stored at ≤ -20 °C for one month for reanalysis, if needed.
-The medical marijuana product extract location and extraction are traceable in documentation.
+After testing is completed, the remaining extract is stored at \leq -20 °C for one month for reanalysis if needed.
+The medical marijuana product extract location and extraction date is traceable using the extracts identification in FreezerPro software. - 9.6.

-9.6.
 Mobile phase storage: